Edited by Gary A. Debele

 Psychological Issues and Trends in Custody Cases

-Introduction; Optimal Living Arrangements; Appropriate Parenting Standards; Attachment Issues in Divorce and Custody; High Conflict Parenting; The Dilemma of Relocation; Special Populations; New Roles for Psychologists; The New Best Interest Factors; Conclusion; Appendix A - References
+Introduction; Optimal Living Arrangements; Appropriate Parenting Standards; Attachment Issues in Divorce and Custody; High Conflict Parenting; The Dilemma of Relocation; Special Populations; New Roles for Psychologists; The Best Interest Factors; When the Unprecedented Occurs – COVID-19 Pandemic; Conclusion; Appendix A – References

 Bonding and Attachment Issues

-Introduction; Definitions; Origins and Types of Attachment; How is Attachment Assessed Across Different Developmental Stages?; How Is Attachment Applied to Family Law?; Summary?
+Introduction; Definitions; Origins and Individual Differences in Attachment; How is Attachment Assessed Across Development?; Attachment Applied to Family Law; Summary

 – Dr. Elizabeth Carlson